Stock market today: Wall Street hovers around records as FedEx slumps

 Trump owns more than half of the nearly $3 billion company behind the Truth Social platform.
 But Trump and other insiders in the company had been unable to cash in because a "lock-up agreement" prevented them from selling any of their shares.
 Before the lockup expired, Trump said he was in no rush to sell.

-TMTG stock has dropped below $14 from more than $60 in March, and its decline Friday was actually milder than its typical move.
+TMTG stock has dropped to $14 from more than $60 in March, and its decline Friday was within the range of its typical move.
 Over the last six months, it’s often swung by at least 5% in a day, up or down.

 Conditions may be set to improve for homebuilders, though.
 The Federal Reserve earlier this week cut its main interest rate for the first time in more than four years, with more likely to come.
 That could make mortgages more affordable for home buyers.